okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 For example:

-> When using SAML as the SSO mode with provisioning, a specific account plan needs to be enabled on the application side for silent activation.
+When using SAML as the SSO mode with provisioning, you need to enable a specific account plan on the application side for silent activation.

 #### Supported Features